dlesbre/mlpp/README.md

 ### Basic syntax

 The preprocessor instructions are wrapped between "{%" and "%}".
 These tokens can be changed if they conflict with the syntax of the file's langage.
+Instructions are case sensitive.

 Preprocessor instructions are split in three categories :